philips-software/cogito/Readme.md

 await channel.send('a message')
 ```

 Receiving messages.
 The `receive` method returns a promise.
-It resolves to
-`null` when no message is waiting.
+The queuing service
+will be polled for at least 10 minutes.
+If no message is available after this
+time it will return `null`.

 ```javascript
 const receivedMessage = await channel.receive()